 We have not been profitable and have generated substantial operating losses since we were incorporated in June 1994.
 We had net losses of approximately \$11.6 million, \$23.8 million, \$23.1 million and \$22.8 million for the six months ended June 30, 2009 and for the years ended December 31, 2008, 2007 and 2006, respectively.
 As of June 30, 2009, we had an accumulated deficit of approximately \$108.8 million.
 We expect to incur additional losses for at least the next several years and cannot be certain that we will ever achieve profitability.
-As a result, our business is subject to all of the risks inherent in the development of a new business enterprise, such as the risks that we may be unable to obtain additional capital needed to support the preclinical and clinical expenses of development and commercialization of our product candidates, to develop a market for our potential products, to successfully transition from a company with a research and development focus to a company capable of commercializing our product candidates and to attract and retain qualified management as well as technical and scientific staff.
+As a result, our business is subject to all of the risks inherent in the development of a new business enterprise, such as the risks that we may be unable to obtain additional capital needed to support the preclinical and clinical expenses of development and commercialization of our product candidates, to develop a market for our potential products, to successfully transition from a company with a research and development focus to a company capable of commercializing our product andidates and to attract and retain qualified management as well as technical and scientific staff.
 In addition, the audit report covering our 2008 consolidated financial statements contains an explanatory paragraph stating that our recurring losses and negative cash flows from operations, due to our negative working capital prior to the successful completion of this offering, raise substantial doubt about our ability to continue as a going concern.
-We believe that the successful completion of this offering will eliminate this doubt and enable us to continue as a going concern; however, if we are unable to raise sufficient capital in this offering, we will need to obtain alternative financing or significantly modify our operational plans for us to continue as a going concern.
+We believe that the successful need to obtain alternative financing or significantly modify our operational plans for us to continue as a going concern.